Nasser Sweilam: Early life and education

-M.Sc from the same institution in 1984 and amount Masters's degree in 1989.
-He was a channel system PhD student between Cairo University, Egypt, and TU-Munich, Germany and eventually clinched his PhD in 1994.
+M.Sc. from the same institution in 1984 and amount Masters's degree in 1989.
+He was a channel system PhD student between Cairo University, Egypt, and TU-Munich, Germany and eventually earned his PhD in 1994.

 Career

 He started his career after his Bachelor of Science degree as a mathematics demonstrator in 1981 at the Department of Mathematics, Cairo University.
 He became an assistant lecturer in 1989 in the same Alma mater.
 After his PhD, he became a lecturer in 1994, assistant professor in 1997, associate professor in 2007 and attained full professorship in the same year.